simonperneel/Project-TSP/README.md

 ## Reference
-This documentation is based on the slides of the course *Genetic algorithms and Ev  olutionary computing*, taught by Prof. dr. N. Vannieuwenhoven, KU Leuven, 2020-2021.
+This documentation is based on the slides of the course *Genetic algorithms and Evolutionary computing*, taught by Prof. dr. N. Vannieuwenhoven, KU Leuven, 2020-2021.